egonSchiele/contracts.ruby/TUTORIAL.md

 ## Builtin Contracts

 `Num` is one of the builtin contracts that contracts.ruby comes with.
 The builtin contracts are in the `Contracts` namespace.
-The easiest way to use them is to put `include Contracts` at the top of your file, but beware that they will pollute your namespace with new class names.
+The easiest way to use them is to include the `Contracts` module in your class/module.

 contracts.ruby comes with a lot of builtin contracts, including: